matejlou/tetrapal/README.md

 ## Memory

 This table records the size in memory of the Tetrapal data structure for various palette sizes, with random colours generated uniformly inside the unit cube.
-The memory consumption of the Knoll and Yliluoma algorithms that were implemented were trivial (equivalent to the size $N$ of the threshold matrix in the worst case, which is usually <1KB).
+The memory consumption of the Knoll and Yliluoma algorithms that were implemented were trivial (equivalent to the size of the threshold matrix in the worst case, which is usually <1KB).

 | Palette Size | 8     | 16    | 32    | 64    | 128   | 256   |
 | :--          | :-:   | :-:   | :-:   | :-:   | :-:   | :-:   |